 v.
 16 – “All Scripture”

 3. According to this passage, what are three or four things the Bible can do in your life?

 It can give you wisdom, help you receive salvation (15), teach you what is true, show you what is wrong in your life (16), correct you and train you to do good works (17).

-God is a real person who is speaking to us through the Bible as we read it.
-It has power like no other book because the author is using it to speak directly to our hearts as we are reading it.
+God is a real person who speaks to us directly in a personal way through the Bible.
+Because of God’s power, his words in the Bible are like x-ray vision; they are able to judge our thoughts and attitudes.
 It is also different from any other book because it was written by the One who created us, so it can answer our deepest needs like no other book.

 5. The Bible has helped people for hundreds of years.
 How could reading the Bible help you personally?